SamXop123/tools.io/README.md

 #### `Creator:` Sameer Prajapati
 #### `Github:` SamXop123
 #### `Link:` <a href="https://tools-io.vercel.app" target="_blank"> tools.io </a>
-<h6> (The Background remover and image compressor won't be working due to vercels memory restrictions on free hosting) </h6>
+<h6> (Website is best viewed at 90% browser magnification.
+The Background remover and image compressor won't be working due to vercels memory restrictions on free hosting) </h6>

 ## Description: